 Contact your school student support team if you have questions that aren’t answered on this website or you need other help or support.
 Your personal tutor/supervisor or another academic support contact will also keep in touch with you regularly during this time.

-LUU’s Help and Support team can give: general advice, help with personal, financial and academic issues, advice on group support and solidarity activity, and support for students experiencing harassment or a hate incident.
-You can access LUU support online.
+LUU’s Help and Support team provides advice, support and help on all aspects of student life, including: support if you need to self-isolate, general advice on academic issues, help with personal, academic and financial issues (through an emergency hardship fund), advice on group support and solidarity activity, and support for students experiencing harassment or a hate incident.
+You can access LUU help and support.

 The Chaplains and the Muslim Student Adviser are here to listen and offer pastoral and spiritual support.

 Student Counselling and Wellbeing offer free, professional and confidential counselling and wellbeing and mental health support.
 View their information about online support.
 You can also access web-based services and resources such as Big White Wall.